brentvatne/reagent-starter/README.md

 ```
 - Successive changes should be much compiled much more quickly than the first run.
 - Open `index.html` again, you should see the changes.

+## Run tests

+- `lein cljsbuild test` will run the tests once.
+I couldn't see how to
+  make this run them each time the file changes, so I instead do `lein
+  cljsbuild auto test` and then manually run `phantomjs test/runner.js
+  test/runner.html`.
+See the existing test file for an example of how to
+  test rendering components.